spdobest/KotlinWorld/README.md

     Toast.makeText(this, message, duration) .show()
  }

- Explanation : To create a toast message, everytime we need to write the show method at the end of the function.
+ Explanation : To create a toast message, everytime we need to write the show method at the end of the spm.kotlin.world.function.
- But in the extension function we just write the function with extra default parameters like, duration and aded show method at the end
+ But in the extension spm.kotlin.world.function we just write the spm.kotlin.world.function with extra default parameters like, duration and aded show method at the end

  Here it is another interesting example that will let me explain another interesting concept: reified types.